Shoah by Claude Lanzmann,

 On the occasion of the centenary of the birth of Claude Lanzmann and the 40th anniversary of the film Shoah, the Shoah Memorial presents an exhibition designed by the Jewish Museum in Berlin.

 In the spring of 1985, Claude Lanzmann (1925-2018) premiered his monumental film Shoah in Paris.
-He worked on this work for twelve years.
+He worked twelve years on this work.
 Even today, this film of more than nine hours is a reference in its representation of the genocide perpetrated by the Nazis against six million Jews.

-For Shoah, Lanzmann interviewed survivors, executioners and witnesses.
+For Shoah, Lanzmann interviewed survivors, executioners, and witnesses.
 He went with his camera to the scene of systematic extermination in search of clues.
-He renounced the use of archival footage in his film.
+He gave up using archive images in his film.

 The exhibition focuses on the many years of preparation that preceded filming.
 During this period, Claude Lanzmann and his assistants, Corinna Coulmas and Irena Steinfeldt-Levy, carried out research in different countries and conducted countless preliminary interviews, recorded on magnetic tape.
-These audio recordings, hitherto unknown, show the extent to which the director was interested in different facets of the Shoah before choosing extermination as the central theme of his work.
+These audio recordings, hitherto unknown, show how much the director was interested in different facets of the Holocaust before choosing extermination as the central theme of his work.
 They also give a glimpse of memory three decades after the end of the war.

-The Lanzmann Collection, which is kept at the Jewish Museum in Berlin thanks to a donation from the Claude and Félix Lanzmann Association, is the basis of this exhibition.
+The Lanzmann Collection, which is held at the Jewish Museum in Berlin thanks to a donation from l'Association Claude et Félix Lanzmann, is the basis of this exhibition.
 This collection has about 220 hours of audio recordings in eight languages.
-Since 2023, this fund, like the film Shoah, has been listed on UNESCO’s "Memory of the World" register.
+Since 2023, this fund, like the film Shoah, has been inscribed on UNESCO’s "Memory of the World" register.

-The exhibition features excerpts from these recordings.
+The exhibition offers excerpts from these recordings.
 They are presented for the first time at the same time in Paris and Berlin.
-The course, structured in 6 parts, invites visitors to live an immersive sound experience around the themes presented: from Lanzmann’s initial reflections to interviews with witnesses on specific issues related to the Shoah, up to the making of the film Shoah.
+The course, structured in 6 parts, invites visitors to live an immersive sound experience around the themes presented: from Lanzmann’s initial reflections to interviews with witnesses on specific issues related to the Holocaust, until the making of the film Shoah.

 These recordings resonate with particular relevance in our present, which experiences a break with the end of testimony.